internetarchive/trough/README.rst

 Big data, small databases.
 ==========================

 The overall thrust of the design of trough is to separate a very large dataset into small SQLite databases that can be quickly and easily queried.
-The system focuses on simplicity and easy of administration and setup.
+The system focuses on simplicity and ease of administration and setup.

 =============